rocicorp/diff-server/README2.md

 The same as the client, except there's only a `local` dataset, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.

-## Consistency Requirements

-Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
-In the event of a partition internal to the replicant server, it ceases to be available rather than give inconsistent results.
-This has no effect on client availability or performance, since interaction with the server is in the background as connectivity allows.

-## API

-For each Replicant Server, the Replicant Service exposes an API that is the same as the [Noms Remote Server API](https://github.com/attic-labs/noms/blob/master/go/datas/database_server.go#L64), except that `PostRoot()` is non-public and a new `Commit(newHead hash.Hash)` endpoint is added.
-See "Synchronization" for details.

 ## Registering Transactions

 We expect that users will typically want to *register* transaction functions at the server-side, rather than let clients execute whatever transactions they want, for a few reasons: